LukSroczynski/Notes/computer_systems/HowMuchYouShouldKnow.md

-# How much you should knoow?
+# How much should you know?